-And give you some pretty out-of-focus backgrounds, unique for such a wide-angle lens.
+It gives you some pretty out-of-focus backgrounds, unique for such a wide-angle lens.

 The manual focus ring is large and works very smoothly and precisely.

 He can turn the focus ring at any time, whether or not you’re switched to manual focus.

 The lens does not have image stabilization.

 The image quality is razor-sharp, straight from F 1.4, with outstanding contrast levels.

-But what’s most impressive is that we continue to see pretty good sharpness over in the image corners with minimal chromatic aberration on contrasting edges.
+But what’s most impressive is that we continue to see pretty good sharpness over the image corners with minimal chromatic aberration on contrasting edges.

-The lens protects some moderate panel distortion—nothing too horrendous but noticeable in some pictures nonetheless at F 1.4.
+It’s nothing too horrendous but noticeable in some pictures at F 1.4.

-It’s important for an ultra-wide-angle lens to work well against bright lights, as you’ll be catching bright lights in your pictures quite often.
+As you’ll be catching bright lights in your pictures quite often.

 Simply getting to use a 20-millimeter f 1.4 lens is a delightful experience.

 Even the most discerning professional photographer will be delighted with its exceptional image quality.

 I’m amazed at how sharp and fun these lenses are.

 It’s all about the background, at 12 millimeters.

-They have a nice maximum aperture of F 4 throughout their zoom ranges, meaning they let her know a reasonably good amount of light.
+Meaning they let her know a reasonably good amount of light.

 The lens zoom ring turns very smoothly but quite heavily.

-We have a large focus ring that can be turned at any time and works very smoothly and precisely.
+It has a large focus ring that can be turned anytime and works smoothly and precisely.

 All in all, the build quality is pretty much perfect.

-The corners adjust okay with a touch of magenta color fringing is top-down to f 5.6 for a tiny improvement in the corners, but a perfect image back in the middle.
+The corners adjust okay with a touch of magenta color fringing is top-down to f 5.6 for a tiny improvement in the corners.

-Close-up image quality remains nice and sharp, even at F 4, which is good to see how this extreme wide-angle lens copes with when bright lights stray into the picture.
+It is good to see how this extremely wide-angle lens, when bright lights stray into the picture.

 So, that’s great to see from a lens of this type.

-Having said that, the Sigma lens controls chromatic aberration a lot better.
+The Sigma lens controls chromatic aberration a lot better.

-Alright, guys, so that concludes all the lenses we will talk about today in this article.
+Alright, guys, that concludes all the lenses we will discuss today in this article.